-I tracked like 95% of what I ate while on the program because I paid money to see results and I wanted to do it right.
+I tracked most of what I ate while on the program because I paid money to see results and I wanted to do it right.
+But, I estimated portions.
 I also rounded or estimated grams of food sometimes if once I had a good handle on it, etc.

 I think you can wean yourself off tracking if you spent the time to gain proper knowledge about nutrition.
 I still track what I eat but in loose measurements because recording it is not that hard and it helps to be intentional about what you’re eating.

 Off the program and in maintenance mode, in my mind there will always be SOME element of “tracking” even if it’s just a mental log to be conscious and intentional about what you’re eating.
 If you eat completely mindlessly, you’ll put weight back on guaranteed.
 That’s true of any season where you are caring for your health, FASTer Way or not.
 You have to be intentional about nutrition.

 -Do they tell you exactly what to eat?